MaciekBielski/cLabs/README.md

 * Overloading - matching preference:
     1. Exact match
-    2. Match by promotion to larger type
+    2. Match by promotion to larger type (of the same category?)
     3. Match by standard conversion - all considered equal
         - numeric-to-numeric
         - enum-to-numeric